-2020 Accordion Babes calendars are on sale until February 29th.
-They are 50% off for the entire month.
+2020 Accordion Babes calendars are on sale.
 Order your copy now, they’re still hot!
 Each calendar comes with a copy of the Accordion Babes 2020 CD.

 Meet the 2020 Accordion Babes and hear samples of their music below… these songs are offered on the 2020 Accordion Babes Album.
 The calendar is 12″ x 12″ and comes with a CD with one song from each Accordion Babe.